SameerKelaskar/SameerKelaskar/README.md

 - 👋 Hi, I’m @SameerKelaskar
-- 👀 I’m interested in Embedded System Development usind Python, C and Qt
+- 👀 I’m interested in Embedded System Development usind Python, C and Linux
-- 🌱 I’m currently learning Qt
+- 🌱 I’m currently learning CPP
-- 💞️ I’m looking to collaborate on
+//- 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+//- 📫 How to reach me

 <!---
 SameerKelaskar/SameerKelaskar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.